jeriks31/AFKJourneyBot/README.md

 }
 ```

-## 2) Create a new task

 Create a new class under `AFKJourneyBot.Core/Tasks/`.
 Declare a public static `TaskName` so the UI can list tasks without instantiating them.

-Example:

 ```csharp
 public sealed class DailyQuestTask(IBotApi botApi) : IBotTask